Housing benefit and council tax support

 - rent your home or pay rent as a tenant, lodger or boarder in a hostel or bed and breakfast

-- be on a low income or be entitled to a benefit paid by the Department for Work and Pensions or the Pension Service
+- be on a low income or qualify for a benefit paid by the Department for Work and Pensions or the Pension Service

 - have savings of less than £16,000